The Securitisation Law Review: France

 - when the assets are financial instruments, in accordance with the specific rules applicable to the transfer of such instruments, where applicable, by the direct subscription of such instruments at the time of their issue; and

-- when the assets are professional receivables, by way of another specific regime ('dailly transfer form') which generally allows the simplified transfer by way of true sale or security of those receivables.31
+- when the assets are professional receivables, by way of another specific regime ('dailly transfer form'), which generally allows the simplified transfer by way of true sale or security of those receivables.32

-Submission of transfer forms automatically entails the transfer of the security interests, guarantees and other commitments attached to the assigned receivables, including mortgage securities and trade receivables that would have been assigned by way of guarantee or pledged under the conditions laid down by Articles L. 313-23 et seq. of the CMF, in addition to the enforceability of this transfer against third parties without the need for any other formality.
+Delivery of transfer forms automatically entails the transfer of the security interests, guarantees and other ancillary rights and commitments attached to the assigned receivables, including mortgage securities and trade receivables that would have been assigned by way of guarantee or pledged under the conditions laid down by Articles L. 313-23 et seq. of the CMF, in addition to the enforceability of this transfer against third parties without the need for any other formality.

-Neither payments made by the OT (in particular, payment of the purchase price of the receivables), nor acts for valuable consideration performed by or for the benefit of the OT – provided that such contracts or acts are directly related to its object – may be cancelled on the basis of certain claw back privisions provided under the Insolvency Law.33 These rules are important to secure the transactions made by an OT but also to meet the (no severe claw back provisions) requirements set out in the Securitisation Regulation for a transaction to be considered 'STS'.34
+Neither payments made by the OT (in particular, payment of the purchase price of the receivables), nor acts for valuable consideration performed by or for the benefit of the OT – provided that such contracts or acts are directly related to its object – may be cancelled based on certain claw back provisions provided under the Insolvency Law.34 These rules are important to secure the transactions made by an OT but also to meet the (no severe claw back provisions) requirements set out in the Securitisation Regulation for a transaction to be considered 'STS'.35

-Finally, the CMF provides that when the receivables assigned to the OT results from a rental agreement or a leasing agreement, such agreement may not be discontinued as a result of the initiation of an insolvency proceeding or the transfer of assets subject to that contract within the framework of any such proceeding against the lessor.
+Finally, the CMF provides that when the receivables assigned to the OT results from a leasing agreement with or without purchase option (including a financial lease), such agreement may not be discontinued as a result of the initiation of an insolvency proceeding or the transfer of assets subject to that contract within the framework of any such proceeding against the lessor.

 ii Option to grant loans under certain conditions

-The reform of 2017 established the option for any OT to grant loans under certain conditions, which are essentially those enacted for another type of vehicle (the specialised professional funds (FPS)).35
+The reform of 2017 established the option for any OT to grant loans under certain conditions, which are essentially those enacted for another type of vehicle (the specialised professional funds (FPS)).36

-Such loans (which include leasing agreements, rental agreements with a purchase option and the subscription of loan notes) must satisfy the following conditions:
+Such loans (including leasing agreements, with a purchase option (including financial leases) and the subscription of loan notes) must satisfy the following conditions:

 - the regulations or articles of association of the OT must specify the date of its liquidation, but may provide for a right of temporary extension of its life, and the conditions for exercising such a right;